What is Curcumin Absorb?

 Curcumin Absorb is manufactured utilizing a proprietary process which helps to optimize the absorption rate of the curcuminoids while reducing their absorption time.
-This process uses all-natural ingredients, including turmeric oil and vitamin E, without the use of potentially harmful surfactants.
+This process uses a proprietary blend of quillaja extract, along with delta- and gamma-tocotrienols and medium-chain triglycerides (MCTs), without the use of potentially harmful surfactants.

 What are the benefits of Curcumin Absorb?

 Curcumin Absorb contains curcuminoids that promote a healthy inflammatory response and immune system, as well as support the body’s natural defense against bacteria.*

 How long can I take Curcumin Absorb for?

 Curcumin Absorb is recommended for long-term use, or as directed by your practitioner.